ksu-cs-cc/ksu-cs-cc.github.io/content/0-introduction/05-syllabus.md

 ### Academic Honesty

 Kansas State University has an Honor and Integrity System based on personal integrity, which is presumed to be sufficient assurance that, in academic matters, one's work is performed honestly and without unauthorized assistance.
 Undergraduate and graduate students, by registration, acknowledge the jurisdiction of the Honor and Integrity System.
-The policies and procedures of the Honor and Integrity System apply to all full and part-time students enrolled in undergraduate and graduate courses on-campus, off-campus, and via distance learning.
-The Honor and Integrity System website can be reached via the following URL: [http://www.k-state.edu/honor](http://www.k-state.edu/honor).
+The policies and procedures of the [Honor and Integrity System](https://www.k-state.edu/honor/) apply to all full and part-time students enrolled in undergraduate and graduate courses on-campus, off-campus, and via distance learning.
 A component vital to the Honor and Integrity System is the inclusion of the Honor Pledge which applies to all assignments, examinations, or other course work undertaken by students.
 The Honor Pledge is implied, whether or not it is stated: "On my honor, as a student, I have neither given nor received unauthorized aid on this academic work."
 A grade of XF can result from a breach of academic honesty.
 The F indicates failure in the course; the X indicates the reason is an Honor Pledge violation.

 **For this course, a violation of the Honor Pledge will result in an automatic 0 for the assignment and the violation will be reported to the Honor System.
 A second violation will result in an XF in the course.**